Departure and Arrival

 The event ended with the eating of tamales and a traditional punch, both of which we made on Wednesday in the school kitchen.
 The tamales were OK, but the punch was good, before and after the addition of a little tequila that I purchased for the occasion and shared with some of the adults at our end of the table.

-The grand finale was the Piñata.
-I have 15 minutes of video of all the kids, teenagers and then adults swinging at the piñata.
+Finally, everybody tried a hand at the Piñata, but we will spare you the seventy five photos and fifteen minutes of video.
+This picture is after the stick broke about half way through and the reason you don't see anyone else in the shot because it is too dangerous.
 Juan Carlos and Edith were up on the balcony controlling its height and swing so it was hard to hit, especially after each person had been rotated around a couple of times before having at it.

 Photos by Tim Harrington